David Wemyss, Lord Elcho

-David Wemyss, Lord Elcho and de jure 6th Earl of Wemyss (12 August 1721 – 29 April 1787), was a Scottish peer and Jacobite, attainted for his part in the 1745 Rising and deprived of titles and estates.
+David Wemyss, Lord Elcho and de jure 6th Earl of Wemyss (12 August 1721 – 29 April 1787), was a Scottish peer and Jacobite, attainted for his part in the 1745 Rising was deprived of titles and estates.

 One of the few Jacobites excluded from the 1747 Act of Indemnity, his attempts to return home were unsuccessful and he spent the rest of his life in France and Switzerland.
 His wife Sofia (1756–1777) died in childbirth; Elcho left no legitimate children and when he died in Paris in 1787, his property passed to a younger brother.

 His record of the 1745 Rising or A short account of the affairs of Scotland in the years 1744, 1745, 1746, is now considered a key contemporary source for the Rising.

 Biographical details

 David Wemyss, Lord Elcho was born on 21 August 1721 at Wemyss Castle in Fife, eldest son of James Wemyss, 5th Earl of Wemyss and Janet Charteris (died 1778).
-His title derived from Elcho Castle; abandoned in the 1730s but restored in the 19th century, it is one of the earliest examples of a Scottish building preserved purely for its historical value.
+His title derived from Elcho Castle which was abandoned in the 1730s but restored in the 19th century.
+It is one of the earliest examples of a Scottish building preserved purely for its historical value.

 His mother was the only child of Francis Charteris, who became immensely wealthy through his investment in the South Sea Company.
-A well-known rake, he appears in Hogarth's series A Harlot's Progress, and sentenced to death for rape in 1730 before being pardoned.
+A well-known rake, he appears in Hogarth's series A Harlot's Progress, and was sentenced to death for rape in 1730 before being pardoned.

 Elcho had two younger brothers, Francis (1723-1808) and James (1726–1786).
 His sister Frances (1722-1789) married Sir James Steuart (1707–1780), exiled for his part in the 1745 Rising but allowed home in 1763.
 He was the author of An Inquiry into the Principles of Political Economy, described as 'one of the key economic works of the 18th century'.

 In September 1776, Elcho married Sofia (1756–1777), daughter of Reichsgraf Friedrich von Üxküll-Gyllenband, who died in childbirth a year later.
 He left two illegitimate daughters but no legitimate heir and his property passed to his younger brother.
 He died in 1787 in Paris, where he was buried and his memorial destroyed in the French Revolution.